Chinese kindergarten investigation: Beijing police detain teacher

 The story broke last week after numerous parents accused RYB Xintiandi of drugging and molesting their children.

-According to one parent -- in a video posted on Weibo, China's equivalent of Twitter -- at least eight parents told police that their young children had been drugged and molested while attending the school.
+According to one parent -- in a video posted on Weibo, China's equivalent of Twitter -- at least eight parents told police that their young children had fallen victim to abuse and molestation while attending the school.

 The video was viewed millions of times before being deleted from Weibo.

-The unidentified mother told reporters on November 23 that her 3-year-old daughter said she was injected with a brown liquid by a teacher and made to strip along with other children before being "examined" by a naked adult male stranger.
+The unidentified mother told reporters Thursday that her 3-year-old daughter said she was injected with a brown liquid by a teacher and made to strip along with other children before being "examined" by a naked adult male stranger.

 She said she and other parents allegedly found multiple needle marks on their children's bodies, adding that the kindergarten and the police had not allowed them to review videos from the school's surveillance cameras.